jelsonjay/typescript/README.md

-learn TypeScript, all valid javascript
+learn TypeScript, all valid JavaScript

 code is also TypeScript code